pranavkelkar/pranavkelkar.github.io/docs/_posts/2023-07-08-notes-high-output-management.markdown

 3. A team will perform well only if peak performance is elicited from the individuals in it.

+## The Basics of Production

+## Managing the Factory

+## Managerial Leverage

+## Meetings

 ## Word Meanings

-arcane: known to very few people and therefore difficult to understand.
+- arcane: known to very few people and therefore difficult to understand.

-maven: an expert

-decree: an official order given by a government, a ruler
+- decree: an official order given by a government, a ruler

-elicited: evoke or draw out from someone
+- elicited: evoke or draw out from someone
+- maven: an expert